MayankTahil/nitro-ide/Readme.md

 `sudo docker compose down ./docker-compose.yaml`

+> **Note**:
-> Note: CPX Express does not have all the same features of a traditional VPX/MPX.
+  * CPX Express does not have all the same features of a traditional VPX/MPX.
 For example, NITRO commands to configure NetScaler Gateway will fail along with any attempts to automate GLSB configurations.

-> Also note that the default username and password for CPX is **root/linux** for ssh access.
+  * The default username and password for CPX is **root/linux** for ssh access.
+  * The default username and password for CPX to authenticate NITRO commands is **nsroot/nsroot**
+  * CPX container may take up to 3 minutes to initialize and become ready to accept NITRO commands.
+Wait until `docker logs nitroide_cpx_1` last line shows `Starting Monit 5.16 daemon`.

 # Accessing your Sandbox